vict-shevchenko/reactive-mobx-form/docs/api/ReactiveForm.md

 ### keepState [optional]
 Parameter defines if form should be removed from formStore when it was unmounted.
 This may be useful if you want to preserve form state when routing of application changes.
 Note: form is fetched from store in same state as it was before `Form` Component was unmounted.
 Any changes to Form parameters like `onSubmit` or `schema` will be ignored.
-Defaults to `false` - meaning form are removed from store when they are unmounted.
+Defaults to `false` - meaning form are removed from store when they are unmounted. *Do not forget to manually call `destroy` function from form component, if you do not need a form any more.
+For example after submission*